Soil Phosphorus

 Notes

 No upper detrimental threshold — higher values are always better up to natural saturation.
-Confidence is 'Moderate' due to derivation from an ungrazed natural analogue rather than direct measurement from grazing systems.
+Ranges vary by PBI class from Extremely Low (<15) to Very High (>840).